ikalnytskyi/kalnytskyi.com/posts/2022-02-07_setup-wireguard-systemd-networkd/index.markdown

 setup a network.
 The purpose of the network is to assign a proper IP address on the network device, add proper routes, etc.

-This how some `cat /etc/systemd/network/wg0.network` could look like:
+This how some `/etc/systemd/network/wg0.network` could look like:

 ```ini
 [Match]